ampledata/dvtext/README.txt

 To test, start the TNCs in terminal mode and make sure their on-air baud rates are set to 9600.
+The transmitting TNC should be in CONVERS mode.

 [raw input] | /path/to/c2enc 1300 - - | ./encoder.py /dev/ttyUSB0